 6. Spreading electronic items all over three carry-on bags instead of grouping them inside one.

 There’s always this one annoying person who takes forever at the airport’s security check, digging through their bags and having them returned from the scanner.
 That would be me… (sometimes :)).
 I know very well that all electronic items must be removed to be scanned and that the smart thing to do would be grouping them in one bag and then just whipping them all out in no time.
 In reality, packing a carry-on bag is my worst nightmare.
-Too much stuff (thanks, Mom, for all the extra food you’ve prepared for us!), too heavy bag, forbidden items… I end up frantically stuffing things here and there, swearing at the bag that won’t zip.
+Too much stuff (thanks, Mom, for all the extra food you’ve prepared for us!), too heavy bag, forbidden items… I end up frantically stuffing things here and there, swearing at the bag that won’t close.

 Quick solution: plan in advance!
 Select one bag to keep all your electronics in.
 Invest in a special organizer (such as this one, which I recently got for hubby).